mjsull/chromatiblock/README.md

 ``-hs``, ``--hue_start``
 -----
-Hue of start of core blocks.
+Hue of core blocks at the start of the genome.

 ``-he``, ``--hue_end``
 -----
-Hue at end of core blocks
+Hue of core blocks at the end of the genome.

 ``-v``, ``--version``